jorishr/catacamp/README.md

 - Username: `camper` password: `!Camper123`
   The admin user can delete all campgrounds and comments.

-_NOTE_: To have access to all functionality you need API keys for the mail server (Mailgun), maps (Google Maps).
-The docker-compose file does already set some environment variables for Session secret, Redis and MongoDB connection details but to create and edit campgrounds you need API keys.
+_Note_: To have access to all functionality you need API keys for the mail server (Mailgun API), maps (Google Maps API).
+The docker-compose file does already set some environment variables for session secrets, Redis and MongoDB connection details, but to create and edit campground data you need API keys.

+##### Task runner

-GULP task runner for:
+Gulp Task runner is used for:

 - SASS compilation
 - Nodemon + BrowserSync
-- build task: includes Webpack for js bundling, minification, image optimization
+- build task: includes Webpack for js bundling, minification and image optimization

-**Get started**:
+##### Getting started

 - Clone the repo.
 - Run `docker compose -f docker-compose.dev.yaml up --build`